oracle-livelabs/converged/microservices-data-refactoring/detect-communities/detect-communities.md

    ORDER_CATALOG_ITEM_R
    ```

-There are single node clusters as well.
-If we analyse and can say that these nodes should be part of any cluster, we can do move a node to target cluster.
-Its explained in the next lab.
+There are single-node clusters as well.
+If we analyze and can say that these nodes should be part of any cluster, we can move a node to the target cluster.
+It's explained in the next lab.

 Please **proceed to the next lab** to do so.

-## Learn More

 ## Acknowledgements